tahoe-lafs/tahoe-lafs/docs/configuration.rst

 also controls when Tor and I2P are used: for all TCP connections (to hide your IP address), or only when necessary (just for servers which declare that they need Tor, because they use ``.onion`` addresses).

+Note that if you want to protect your node's IP address, you should set ``[node] reveal-IP-address = False``, which will refuse to launch the node if any of the other configuration settings might violate this privacy property.

 ``[connections]``
 -----------------